scanner-research/scanner/docs/quickstart.rst

 .. code-block:: python

-   output_tables = db.run(output=output_frame, jobs=[job])
+   output_tables = db.run(output=output_frame, jobs=[job]) # or jobs=jobs if processing multiple videos

-This call will block until Scanner has finished processing the job.
+This call will block until Scanner has finished processing the job(s).
 You should see a progress bar while Scanner is executing the computation graph.
-Once the jobs are done, :code:`run` returns the newly computed tables, here shown as :code:`output_tables`.
+Once the job(s) are done, :code:`run` returns the newly computed tables, here shown as :code:`output_tables`.

 Running multiple Jobs
 ---------------------